LSCasas/aws_projects/client_server_architecture/README.md

-# Secure Deployment of a Web Application with Amazon EC2 and SSL
+# Secure Deployment of a Web Application with Amazon EC2 and SSL (Client Server Architecture)

 This project demonstrates how to deploy a Django-based web application using an Amazon EC2 instance and secure it using HTTPS with a Let's Encrypt SSL certificate.
 The process includes setting up the EC2 instance, configuring DNS, deploying the app, and implementing SSL encryption.